h0tk3y/better-parse/README.md

 * `transformer` -- a strategy to transform non-built-in parsers.
 If you define your own combinators and want them to be lifted to syntax tree parsers, pass a `LiftToSyntaxTreeTransformer` that will be called on the parsers.
-When a custom combinator nests another parser, a trnsformer implementation should call `default.transform(...)` on that parser.
+When a custom combinator nests another parser, a transformer implementation should call `default.transform(...)` on that parser.

 See [`SyntaxTreeDemo.kt`](https://github.com/h0tk3y/better-parse/blob/master/demo/src/main/kotlin/com/example/SyntaxTreeDemo.kt) for an example of working with syntax trees.